 The chosen system should not leave open the possibility for the tobacco industry to repeat the use of valid unique identifiers or use of some valid unique identifiers for products known to be intended for diversion into illicit channels, for example through deliberate over supply to stated destination markets.
-We therefore consider that an independent party should generate the unique identifiers.
+We therefore consider that an independent party should generate the unique identifiers

 D.15.
 Please upload any additional comments relating to the development of reporting and query tools referred to in question D.14. above (max.
 2 pages) D.16.
-Do you consider that the overall integrity of a system for tracking and tracing would be improved if individual consumers were empowered to decode and verify a serialized unique identifier with mobile devices (e.g. smartphones)? a) Yes b) No c) No opinion D.16.a.
+Do you consider that the overall integrity of a system for tracking and tracing would be improved if individual consumers were empowered to decode and verify a serialized unique identifier with mobile devices (e.g. smartphones)? o a) Yes o b) No o c) No opinion D. 10 a.
+If was release symbols was a spaid analysis D.16.a.
 If yes, please explain your considerations Text of 1 to 800 characters will be accepted D.17.
 Please upload any additional comments on the subject of this consultation (max.
 10 pages) Contact SANTE-D4-SOHO-and-TOBACCO-CONTROL@ec.europa.eu